-In 2016, Garden Grove became the home of the new Great Wolf Lodge, and indoor water park and resort for families.
+In 2016, Garden Grove became the home of the new Great Wolf Lodge, an indoor water park and resort for families.
 It is a welcome addition to the community, offering year-round water park fun for both local residents and visitors from afar.

 The historic Garden Grove Main Street offers a selection of shopping and dining, with several antique stores and one of a kind shops.
 There are many other strip mall style shopping centers within the city of Garden Grove, but for major shopping districts or indoor/outdoor malls, shoppers will venture just outside of the city to destinations such as the Outlets at Orange, Main Place Mall in Santa Ana, or The Shops at Rossmoor.

 The city of Garden Grove is predominantly Asian and Hispanic and offers endless options to enjoy the food of these rich and diverse cultures.
-You won’t have to look far to find restaurants with traditional Korean or Vietnamese cuisine or a taqueria that offers authentic tacos, flautas, and posole.
+You won’t have to look far to find restaurants with traditional Korean or Vietnamese cuisine or a taqueria that offers authentic tacos, flautas, and pozole.